 Schedule a commissioning/installation of the call committee for a regular worship service of the congregation.
+Include the call committee in the regular prayers of the congregation.

-Budget for expenses related to the call process.
+Budget for expenses related to the call process, including travel and lodging for potential candidates and moving expenses for a newly called pastor.